 This standard was first published in 1980 as IS 9496 (Part 1) covering floats made of aluminium alloy and glass.
 The other part of the standard was to cover the floats of other materials, especially of plastics.

-With the introduction of new materials like High Density Polyethylene (HDPE), poly vinyl chloride (PVC), acrylonitrile-butadiene-styrene (ABS), ethylene vinyl acetate (EVA), expanded polystyrene etc, plastic floats have, almost completely, replaced floats made of wood, glass and aluminium due to their high buoyancy, pressure withstanding capacity and durability.
+With the introduction of new materials like high density polyethylene (HDPE), poly vinyl chloride (PVC), acrylonitrile-butadiene-styrene (ABS), ethylene vinyl acetate (EVA), expanded polystyrene etc, plastic floats have, almost completely, replaced floats made of wood, glass and aluminium due to their high buoyancy, pressure withstanding capacity and durability.

-This first revision is being undertaken to update the standard and to incorporate latest technological advancement/ development that has taken place in various fields.
+This revision is being undertaken to update the standard and to incorporate latest technological advancement/ development that has taken place in various fields.
 The salient features of this first revision are: